fityannugroho/idn-area-data/README.md

 - All data that included in this package and repository are made available under the [Open Database License](data/LICENSE.md).

 These licenses apply to the current and previous versions, and apply to future versions until changed.

+## Support This Project

+**Give a ⭐️** if this project helped you!

+Also please consider supporting this project by **becoming a sponsor**.
+Your donation will help us to maintain and develop this project and provide you with better support.